selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then I select "(.*?)" option by text from dropdown having xpath "(.*?)"
     Then I select "(.*?)" option by text from dropdown having css "(.*?)"

-To select option by index from dropdown/multiselect use following steps
+To select option by index from dropdown use following steps :

     Then I select (\d+) option by index from dropdown having id "(.*?)"
     Then I select (\d+) option by index from dropdown having name "(.*?)"